evkx/evkx.github.io/content/models/volkswagen/id.7/ID.7_Pro/_index.md

 ## Performance

 The Volkswagen ID.7 Pro has a maximum power of 210KW (286hp).
 The total torque is 550nm.
 The 0-100km/h sprint (0-62mph) takes 10,4 seconds.
-The top speed is 180 km/h.
+The top speed is 180 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging